side menu

 2. SD Service Directories workspace, whose apps are filled in after enabling the ServiceDesk App History module:

 • Files.
-Records of request processing history exports are stored.
+It records of request processing history exports are stored.